princeton-nlp/SimPO/README.md

 ### Hyperparameter tuning
 Hyperparameter tuning is crucial for SimPO (and other preference optimization algorithms in general).
 The three main hyperparameters of SimPO to focus on are `learning_rate`, `beta`, and `gamma`.
 - `learning_rate`: It is the most critical hyperparameter for preference optimization.
 A large learning rate (e.g., 1e-5) can significantly degrade performance, causing the model to produce incoherent sentences or completely repetitive responses.
-We recommend grid searching over 3e-7, 5e-7, and 1e-6, if resources allow.
+We recommend grid searching over 3e-7, 5e-7, 8e-7, and 1e-6, if resources allow. **We find that a smaller learning rate (e.g., 5e-7) is more suitable for reasoning intensive domains like math for both DPO and SimPO.**
 - `beta`: Beta controls the reward scaling between winning and losing responses.
 SimPO requires a much larger `beta` than DPO.
 In our preprint, we used a beta of `2.0` or `2.5`, but in many cases, an even larger beta (e.g., `10`) could yield better results.
 - `gamma`: Gamma controls the target reward margin.
 We suggest tuning the ratio of gamma to beta (i.e., `gamma / beta`).
 We recommend using `0.5` as a starting point for `gamma_beta_ratio` and grid searching between `0` and `1`.
 A well-tuned `gamma_beta_ratio` can provide a modest improvement, but it is not as critical as other hyperparameters.